r10u3/lego_rc_ir_multitool/README.md

 * **data:** this is the keycode.
 For example 'FW2_FW2'

 ##### &#x25B6; send_x(data_bytes: str) -> None:
-This method is unique to PiIR and RPiGPIO.
+This function is unique to PiIR and RPiGPIO.
 It takes a scancode in hexadecimal string format (e.g., '42 2B') and sends it.
 > **Note:** PiIR reverses the bits in each byte, so you need to pre-process the data to be sent.
 This is not the case with RPiGPIO, which was custom coded for this application.
 Arguments:
 * **data_bytes:** the scancode as an hexadecimal string.

 ##### &#x25B6; send_scancode(data: int) -> None:
-This method is unique to RPiGPIO.
+This function is unique to RPiGPIO.
 It takes a scancode in integer format (e.g., 16939 or 0x422B), and sends it.
 The code must be a valid code.
-The method does not check for validity.
+The function does not check for validity.
 The code is sent anyway and the receiver will reject it without any error.
 Arguments:
 * **data_bytes:** the scancode as an integer.